Label: NGENLA- somatrogon-ghla injection, solution

 Note: If the needle is still on, replace the outer needle cover and try again.
 Be sure to apply pressure when unscrewing the needle.

-Throw away the needle in the FDA-cleared sharps container (See How should I dispose of the pen needles and pens?).
+Throw away the needle in an FDA-cleared sharps container (See How should I dispose of the pen needles and pens?).

 Important: Always remove and throw away used needles.
 Do not reuse needles.